-All of us have a list of our favourite brands — they can be the clothes you wear, the food you eat, or even the celebrities you gawk at on your Instagram feed (yes, they're a brand too).
+All of us have a list of our favourite brands — they can be the clothes you wear, the restaurants you frequent, or even the #influencers you gawk at on your Instagram feed (yes, they're a highly-curated brand too).

-But how have these brands earned their special places in our hearts?
-How have they managed to not just maintain, but also reinforce our love and loyalty with each interaction?
+So, how have these brands earned their special places in our hearts?
+How do they not just maintain but also reinforce our love and loyalty with each interaction?

 What matters here is being Human.

-We’d want to understand our fans, but in ways much deeper than just their age, gender and geographical location.
+But not too crazy.
+We’d need to understand our fans, but in ways much deeper than just their age, gender and geographical location.
 We need to understand their motivations, interests, activities, opinions, preferences, behaviours — basically an idea of who they are and how they are in real life.
-We must know, at the back of our hands, the time they browse the web, the things that makes them laugh, the videos that they’d share on their timeline, and the promotions that would get them all fired up.
+We need to find out the time they browse the web, the things that make them laugh, the videos that they’d share on their timeline, and the promotions that would get them all fired up.

-The better we understand our consumer, the more natural our interactions will be with them.
+The better we understand our consumers, the more natural our interactions will be with them.

 When Mike McCready, a social media professional, Instagrammed a picture of the ugly view from his hotel room during his #PSEWEB conference in Vancouver, he did not tag the hotel, nor was he asking for anything in particular.
-Yet within the next hour, Delta, the hotel in question, reached out to him via Twitter and offered to switch rooms for him.
-When responding that he was checking out the next day and did not want to go through the trouble of switching room, Delta instead, sent him some snacks as a nice gesture.
+Yet within the next hour, Delta, the hotel mentioned, reached out to him via Twitter and offered to switch rooms for him.

 The takeaway: Listen to the conversations going on about your brand, especially those that do not tag you!

+Entertain your fans!
 Consumers these days have little to no reason, or obligation to stay around if there isn’t anything that they fancy.
-Coupled with shortening attention spans and a thousand and one things grabbing for their attention, we’d want to provide as much value as possible during their stay, however short it may be.
-The main actionable here is to provide value – make them feel at home and entertain them.
+Coupled with shortening attention spans and a thousand and one things grabbing for their attention, we’d want to provide as much value (as opposed to information) as possible during their internet use.

 Also, brands do not operate in a silo.
 Current events, local or global, have ripples on your brand no matter how far away they may seem.
 Acknowledging these events help your consumers make sense of that – that they exist in the same realm as you do.
 This further positions your brand as a fellow human being, one that has its own opinions, and is interested in the same topics as them.

-Don't be afraid to show your personality ... there's nothing to hide.
+4. Don't be afraid to show your personality

-Having a personality is more than just defining the tonality of the copy or the types of visuals you post up.
-Show your human side by sharing more about your day – embracing emotions such as happiness, excitement and even frustrations.
+Having a personality is more than just defining the tonality of your copies or the types of visuals you post.
+Show your human side by sharing more about your day and embracing emotions such as happiness, excitement and even frustrations.

 Social media is full of noise, and it’s only going to get noisier.
 While most brands might opt for the safer side, adopting a cheery, bubbly personality, the way to stand out from all the chatter is to embrace a full spectrum of emotions.
 Sulk a little when Mondays arrive, and let your frustrations be felt when Team Singapore doesn’t get a medal.
 Always remember – you’re human too!

-The takeaway: It's not what you say, it's how you see it.
+The takeaway: It's not what you say, it's how you say it.

-Use social media for its intended purpose ... not as a bulletin board.
+5. Use social media for its intended purpose

-Digital platforms are geared for interactions — comment boxes, feeds, personal messages — yet brands often use them as mere publishing tools instead.
-Users go onto social media for one purpose; to connect with people they know, and not with businesses and brands.
+Digital platforms are geared for interactions — comment boxes, feeds, personal messages — yet brands often use them as mass publishing tools instead.
+Users go onto social media for one purpose — to connect with people they know, and not with businesses and brands.

-Facebook was designed for us to showcase our digital personality, with profile pictures showing how fun we are, and funny cat videos adorned on our timelines.
-But how are your brands using it?
-As a medium to simply post about your latest promotions three times a week?
+Social media was designed for us to showcase digital personalities, with profile pictures showing how fun we are, and funny cat videos adorning our timelines.
+But how is your brand using it?
+Another medium to simply post about your latest promotions three times a week?

-While conversations about your company and industry are important, it shouldn’t just be about me, myself and I. Talk about the topics your brand persona would at the office watercooler – the latest news, TV shows, or last night’s game.
-Give a little wink and a nod to your fans by incorporating references, and form up your own little insider’s circle.
+While conversations about your company and industry are important, your brand shouldn’t just be about me, myself and I 24/7.
+Just as you would talk the latest news, TV shows, or last night’s game at your office watercooler, you can give nods to relevant and timely references, such as popular culture, to form your own little insider’s circle.

 Humour is programmed into each and every one of us — and it works great as a means to connect people quickly.
 Laughing together breaks down boundaries, bringing your brand from being a corporation to a regular guy who finds humour in dad jokes.

-Even for you guys in B2B industries – while jargon-laden copy can get your points across in a concise manner, there’s no way technical babble can get your messages to stick.
-Find ways to infuse humour into your content once in a while, and do your research to find out what makes your audience laugh (Puns?
-Slapstick?
-A particular presidential candidate?).
-It’ll certainly capture your consumers' attention, get them talking, and make your brand stand out more.
+This applies for you guys in B2B industries too.
+While jargon-laden copy can get your points across in a concise manner, there’s no way technical babble can get your messages to stick.
+Find ways to infuse humour into your content once in a while (in good taste of cos!), and do your research to find out what makes your audience laugh (Puns?
+Witty headlines?
+Cultural references?).
+It’ll certainly capture your consumers' attention, get them talking, and make them come back for more